Hippopotamus Facts, Hippo Sweat, and a Natural Sunscreen

-A common or river hippopotamus is a powerful, heavy and very impressive animal.
+A common or river hippopotamus is a powerful, heavy, and very impressive animal.
 Adult males may weigh up to 7000 pounds while females are about half this weight.
 The skin of a hippopotamus is especially interesting to scientists.
-It secretes a thick red liquid sometimes called “hippo sweat.”
+It secretes a thick red liquid that is often called “hippo sweat.”
 The liquid acts as a sunscreen and also kills bacteria.

 Hippos can move fast, despite their short legs and stocky, rather ungainly body.
 They can also be aggressive.
 In fact, they are considered to be one of the most dangerous mammals in Africa.

 The name ”hippopotamus” comes from the Ancient Greek word for “river horse.”
 Despite their name, hippos are more closely related to whales and dolphins than to horses.
 The scientific name of the common hippopotamus is Hippopotamus amphibius, which reflects its dual existence in water and on land.
 It's often known as the river hippopotamus.

 A hippo has a stocky, barrel-shaped body, a big, wide head, and a square snout.
 It also has short legs.
 Each foot has four webbed toes and is known as a hoof.
 The mouth of a hippopotamus is huge and contains very long and curved canine teeth.
 A hippo also has small ears and a short tail.
 Its skin is a mixture of grey, brown, and pink in colour and is almost hairless.

 There are two species of hippopotamus.
 The smaller pygmy hippopotamus (Choeropsis liberiensis) lives around swamps in the forests of West Africa.
 Like the common hippopotamus, its skin produces a red secretion that acts as a sunscreen.
 Unfortunately, the pygmy hippo is endangered.